-G. Other Faculty Roles and Responsibility of the Fulltime Faculty
+G. Faculty Roles and Responsibilities of the Fulltime Faculty

 Faculty members are expected to schedule and attend at least five (5) office hours per week (See, University Policy Register 3342-6-18.101).
-The office hours shall be posted and communicated to the School office as well as to the faculty member's students.
+The office hours shall be posted outside the faculty member's office and communicated to the School office as well as to the faculty member's students.
 If a student, for a legitimate reason or reasons, is unable to meet during the faculty member's scheduled office hours, the faculty member shall make appointments to meet with the student at an alternate time.